Peaches and Cream Stuffed Cupcakes are moist spiced cupcakes with a surprise filling of peaches and cheesecake then topped with cream cheese frosting.

 - Scoop the batter into the pan, filling each cup about 3/4 full.
 Bake 18-20 minutes or until a toothpick inserted into the center comes out clean.
 Let cool completely.

-- In a small bowl, beat the cream until stiff peaks form (when you pull the beaters straight up, peaks will form and not fall over).
+- For the cheesecake filling: In a small bowl, beat the cream until stiff peaks form (when you pull the beaters straight up, peaks will form and not fall over).

 - In a large mixing bowl, beat together the sugar and cream cheese until creamy and smooth, scraping down the bowl as needed.
 Beat in the vanilla.
 Fold in the whipped cream then fold in the chopped peaches.